Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

-Migration from Google to Microsoft 365 can be a challenge in many ways, but the migration of files doesn’t necessarily have to be a soul-sucking experience thanks to the reigning champion of all things–SharePoint, Sharegate, and the new kid on the block, Microsoft’s Mover.
+Migration from Google to Microsoft 365 can be a challenge in many ways, but the migration of files doesn’t necessarily have to be a soul-sucking experience thanks to the reigning champion of all things – SharePoint, Sharegate, and Microsoft’s Migration Manager, formerly known as Mover.
+(Microsoft is in mid-transition from Mover to Migration Manager, but we’ll refer to it as Migration Manager for this blog).

 Recently, I got the opportunity to migrate terabytes of data from Google Workspaces and Box to both SharePoint Online and OneDrive for Business.
 As always, I learned some valuable lessons that hopefully will help you align with the right migration tool to make your migration a snap.

-Late last year, Microsoft announced that it acquired Mover as a primary migration solution to copy data into Office 365 service lines.
-Unlike Sharegate’s client install, Mover is a cloud-based application requiring no install and very little configuration to get that data moving in the right direction.
+In late 2019, Microsoft acquired Mover as a primary migration solution to copy data into Microsoft 365 service lines.
+Unlike Sharegate’s client install, Mover, now Migration Manager, is a cloud-based application requiring no installation and very little configuration to get that data moving in the right direction.
 The best feature by far – it’s completely free to use.

 So, how did both applications fare when migrating Google Workspaces and Box?
 Let’s compare: